andresgbecerra/co-induction-anguar/Interview/JavaScript.md

     - It’s a predefined method in javascript.
     - This method invokes a method (function) by specifying the owner object.
     - call() method allows an object to use the method (function) of another object.
+    - The call() method calls the function with a given this value and arguments provided individually.
     - call() accepts arguments
       ```js
         function sayHello(){